EmceeEscher/Robot-thermo-group/enph253/project_report/REPORT.md

 ### <a name="about"></a> About the Project
 ---
-For the final exam of our ENPH 253 class, we had to design and build a completely autonomous robot that would compete in an ìUber-botî competition against the robots created by our classmates.
-The premise of the ìUber-botî competition was to create miniaturized versions of the self-driving cars that are currently under development by companies such as Uber and Google.
+For the final exam of our ENPH 253 class, we had to design and build a completely autonomous robot that would compete in an ‚ÄúUber-bot‚Äù competition against the robots created by our classmates.
+The premise of the ‚ÄúUber-bot‚Äù competition was to create miniaturized versions of the self-driving cars that are currently under development by companies such as Uber and Google.
 A miniature city was created, with foam buildings and electrical tape roads, and stuffed animals